-As is well known, for identical noninteracting particles the Hamiltonian is symmetric under the permutation of the indices of the particles \cite{Messiah2014}, and therefore it commutes with the exchange operator.
-This guarantees that the symmetry of the initial state is conserved as time evolves, and hence the solution $\Psi(x_1,x_2,t)$ may be written as,
+As is well known, for identical noninteracting particles, the Hamiltonian is symmetric under the permutation of the indices of the particles \cite{Messiah2014}, and therefore it commutes with the exchange operator.
+This guarantees that the symmetry of the initial state is preserved during the time evolution.
+Hence, the solution $\Psi(x_1,x_2,t)$ may be written as